 Healthcare Provider Update: For Meritage Homes, the primary healthcare provider is typically a group plan that offers access to a variety of services through established insurers, though specific details may vary across different regions and employment packages.
 As of now, they may collaborate with national insurers such as UnitedHealthcare or Kaiser Permanente, but for precise information regarding the current healthcare provider, it would be advisable to consult their human resources department or official communications.
 Looking ahead to 2026, healthcare costs are projected to rise significantly, driven by various factors such as increasing medical expenses and the possible loss of enhanced federal premium subsidies under the Affordable Care Act (ACA).
 Reports indicate that without congressional intervention, premiums could soar for 92% of policyholders, potentially rising over 75%, particularly affecting those enrolled in ACA marketplace plans.
 Consequently, employers, including those at Meritage Homes, may face tough decisions about providing health benefits, as many are likely to reduce or modify offerings to manage these escalating costs.
 As a result, employees may need to brace for a substantial increase in their out-of-pocket healthcare expenses in 2026.
 Click here to learn more

-How Meritage Homes employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Meritage Homes employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Meritage Homes employees can navigate federal student loan repayment: This article provides a framework for Meritage Homes employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Meritage Homes employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Meritage Homes employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: